Yvand/EntraCP/bruno-collection-entracp-requests/README.md

 # Replay the requests EntraCP sends to Microsoft Graph

 This folder is a **[Bruno](https://www.usebruno.com/)** collection which contains the typical requests EntraCP sends to Microsoft Graph.
+You can use it to test / replay the requests sent by EntraCP, and compare against the values returned to SharePoint.

 ## Usage